Which Gymnastics Event is the Easiest?

 On Vault men regularly perform double somersaults but these are rarely performed by women on vault.

 However, the floor routines performed by women have music and dance that the men don’t so you could argue that these are harder to perfect.
-The balance beam is another very hard apparatus only competed by women and the flexibility and balance needed would be near impossible for the taller, bulkier male gymnasts.
+The balance beam is another very hard apparatus only competed by women and the flexibility and balance needed would be nearly impossible for the taller, bulkier male gymnasts.

 Alternative gymnastics disciplines